willymariino/webapp-react/README.md

 ## Project Overview
 This project is the frontend of a full stack blog platform built with React, consuming a RESTful API developed in Node.js and backed by a MySQL database.
-It demonstrates core concepts in building a SPA that interacts with a real backend, including HTTP requests, dynamic rendering, and responsive UI.
+It demonstrates core concepts in building a SPA that interacts with a real backend, making HTTP requests, dynamic rendering, and responsive UI.

 > **Note:** The backend is not currently deployed online, so the live demo on Netlify will only display the static UI without loading dynamic data.